Oil rises on U.S. stimulus hopes, tighter market under Biden

 “I think the Biden administration on day one is making it clear that there’s a new sheriff in town and we’re going to go back to policies that are pro-green energy and anti-fossil fuels,” said Phil Flynn, senior analyst at Price Futures Group in Chicago.
 “It’s going to mean higher prices and the market is starting to price in that reality.”

-The first of the week’s two supply reports is due on Wednesday from the American Petroleum Institute.
-Analysts estimate crude stocks fell by 300,000 barrels in the week to Jan.
-15. Weekly government figures are being released on Friday, held back due to the U.S. inauguration.

-Additional reporting by Alex Lawler in London, Sonali Paul in Melbourne and Shu Zhang in Singapore; Editing by Will Dunham, Jason Neely, David Goodman and David Gregorio
+Additional reporting by Alex Lawler in London, Sonali Paul in Melbourne and Shu Zhang in Singapore; Editing by David Goodman, David Gregorio and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.